notti-io/powerpack/README.md

 ## 🚀 Getting started

-This project contains a `powerpack` crate which provides types for developing script filter Alfred workflows in Rust.
+This project contains a `powerpack` crate which provides types for developing script filter Alfred workflows in Rust as well as various utilities that make it easier to build workflows.
 It also provides a command line tool to initialize, build, and install workflows built using the `powerpack` crate.

 Firstly, install the command line tool.
 ```sh